EnvisionDoc/iam/ldap/ldap_gettingstarted.md

 ### Step 4: Authorize LDAP Users

-You can authorize the LDAP user individually or by adding the LDAP users to the authorized groups.
+You can authorize the LDAP user individually or by adding the LDAP users to the authorized group.

-- The authorized LDAP users can directly log in to the EnOS Cloud with proper access rights.
+- The authorized LDAP users can directly log in to EnOS Cloud with proper access rights.
 - The unauthorized LDAP users cannot access to any services after logging in.
 Therefore, they need to contact the OU administrator to request permissions.

 For more information, see [Creating and Managing Users](../managing_users).